hzba000/university-wisconsin/README.md

   <p>I attempted to use jsPDF for conversion from HTML to PDF.
 I need more time to work through the conversion of SVG elements to canvas
      and then to PDF</p>
   <p>I know the legend should be clickable to view hard data(Currently I only have a hover event)</p>
+  <p>There is some variability in the way elements are presented on various browsers, I'm not sure what is causing it</p>